Hairy black holes and holographic heat engine: Holography heat engines

 \section{Holography heat engines}

-In this section we study hairy black holes in $AdS_5$ spacetime as the working substance of the heat engine.
+In this section we study hairy black holes in $AdS_5$ spacetime which can be considered to be as the working substance of the heat engine.
 For this purpose we consider a rectangular cycle in $P-V$ diagram as shown in figure 1.
-The cycle is made up of four processes: two constant volume process (isocore) and two constant pressure process (isobar).
+As we explained in the introduction, variation of cosmological parameter (namely the pressure of the AdS spacetime) is viewed as the change of size of the AdS spacetime.
+All these changes cause to behave the curved spacetime as a thermodynamical system in which $P-V$ diagram is given in the figure 1.
+The cycle is made up of four processes: two constant volume process es (isocore) and two constant pressure process es (isobar).
 During this rectangular cycle, the system receives heat during $b\rightarrow c$ and $c\rightarrow d$, so the net amount of heat transferred to the system is $Q_{H}=Q_{b \to c}+Q_{c\to d}$.
-Then expels heat during $d \to a$ and $a \to b$.
-Because the process of $b \to c$ takes place in constant volume, the amount of heat entered to the system would be equal to the change in the system's internal energy $\Delta U=Q_{bc}=C_{v} \Delta T_{b \to c}$.
+Then the system expels heat during $d \to a$ and $a \to b$.
+Because the process denoted by $b \to c$ takes place in constant volume, the amount of heat entered to the system would be equal to the changing in the internal energy of the system given by $\Delta U=Q_{bc}=C_{v} \Delta T_{b \to c}$.
 But since the volume and entropy of a black hole are both depend only on the radius of the horizon, we can conclude that the specific heat at constant volume vanishes so the system does not receive any heat during the $b \to c$ process.
-In the other side, the heat of the system absorbed during the isobaric process $c \to d$ can also be obtained from $Q_{cd}=C_{P} \Delta T_{b \to c}$.
-So the total heat entered into the system in this cycle is given by
+On the other side, the heat of the system absorbed during the isobaric process $c \to d$ can also be obtained from $Q_{cd}=C_{P} \Delta T_{b \to c}$.
+So the total heat entered into the system in this cycle is given by the following relation.